nightkr/portify-md-to-bbc/README.md

 # Markdown to Bulletin Board Code

-A custom renderer for Misika that allows you to convert from Markdown to BBCode.
+A custom renderer for Misaka that allows you to convert from Markdown to BBCode.

 ## Requirements

-* Misika.
+* Misaka.

 ## Usage

     from <this-file> import BBCodeRenderer
-    from misika import Markdown
+    from misaka import Markdown

     renderer = BBCodeRenderer()
     markdown = Markdown(renderer)